brunogomes011/OCP-Sanity-Check-Gather/README.md

 ### Test details

-- A DNS resolution test is done against api.<domain> and *.apps.<domain> from bastion host with Dig application
+- DNS resolution test for api.<domain> and *.apps.<domain> URLs from bastion host with dig application
-- A DNS resolution test is done against api.<domain>, api-int.<domain> and *.apps.<domain> within a test pod running in the target cluster with Dig application.
+- DNS resolution test for api.<domain>, api-int.<domain> and *.apps.<domain> URLs within a test pod running in the target cluster with dig application.
 The URLs are tested against all DNS upstream servers configured in all nodes
-- All critical routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within bastion host
+- Cluster routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within bastion host
-- All critical routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within bastion host against the router pods.
+- Cluster routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within bastion host against the router pods.
-- All critical routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within a test pod running in the clusterNetwork.
+- Cluster routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within a test pod running in the clusterNetwork.
-- All critical routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within a test pod running in the clusterNetwork against the router pods.
+- Cluster routes (oauth-openshift, console-openshift-console and canary-openshift-ingress-canary) from default ingress controller are tested within a test pod running in the clusterNetwork against the router pods.

 ### Usage